 The Project SPARK Summer Program teaching volunteers will work with classroom teachers to implement an advanced, hands-on mathematics curriculum for high potential students.
 Volunteers will gain valuable teaching experience by working with students in grades K-2 for at least 5 of the 15 days of the summer program.
 Teaching volunteers will work directly with students during instruction, classwork, and other class activities as needed by the teacher.
 The program generally runs for about 3 to 3.5 hours in the morning.

 The summer programs will be held in the following districts, with specific dates and locations to be announced.
-Most of the programs will occur primarily during the month of July 2017.
+Most of the programs will occur primarily during the month of July 2019.
+We are accepting volunteers for the following districts:

 2. Transportation to and from your chosen summer project site